Learning to read pays off big in school and life. Make every book count.

 Reading books to children at an early age gives them a jump start on learning how to read.
-Studies indicate it’s positive preparation for school, too.
+Studies indicate early literacy is positive preparation for school, too.

 Children’s author Mem Fox once said, “If every parent and every adult caring for a child read aloud a minimum of three stories a day to the children in their lives, we could probably wipe out illiteracy within one generation.”

 With “1,000 Books by Kindergarten,” Elkhart Public Library wants to do exactly that.
-The early literacy initiative, part of the library’s strategic plan, encourages parents and supports children to start reading as soon as possible so that every child is ready to read by Grade 3.
+The early literacy initiative encourages parents and is part of the library’s strategic plan.
+Every child should be ready to read and succeed by Grade 3.

 That Grade 3 goal goes with state educators’ goals and standardized literacy testing.

-“It sends a strong message to parents that reading is important and that it can start at any age,” says Allison McLean, who leads Young People’s Services at the downtown library.
+“It sends a strong message to parents that reading is important and that it can start at any age,” says children’s librarian Allison McLean.
 “Children are never too young to be read to.”

-Parents who want to make sure their children are prepared to go to school should prioritize reading aloud.
+Parents wanting to make sure their children are prepared to go to school should prioritize reading aloud.

-“Reading together develops vocabulary and comprehension, nurtures a love for reading, and motivates children to want to learn to read,” McLean says.
+“Reading together develops vocabulary and comprehension.
+It nurtures a love for reading.
+It motivates children to want to learn to read,” McLean says.
 “Reading aloud to children is the best way to prepare them for school and for learning how to read.”

-Three-year-old Graham Steffen is in the program, a continuation of what parents Laura and Wes already were committed to doing for their two boys.
+Six-year-old Graham Steffen took part in the program, a continuation of what parents Laura and Wes already were committed to doing for their two boys.

-“Graham’s always liked reading,” Laura Steffen says, “but just by reading to him, he’s able to retell stories, and he’ll often incorporate the stories into when he’s pretending.”
+“Graham’s always liked reading,” Laura Steffen says, “but just by reading to him, he (has been) able to retell stories.
+He will often incorporate the stories into when he’s pretending.”

 “I’m always putting books on hold that I think they’ll enjoy,” she says.
 “I’m just looking forward to keep on reading together.”

-In Elkhart Public Library’s “1,000” program, parents and children get incentives for every 100 books read.
-At the finish line, children completing the program will receive two books to take home.
+In Elkhart Public Library’s 1,000 Books program, parents and children get incentives for every 100 books read.
+At the finish line, children completing the program will receive more rewards – including a free book and a certificate of completion – to take home.

 “Children need books of their own to have easy access to reading, and we are glad this program is one way to get those into their homes,” McLean says.
 “We make a big deal of their accomplishments. … I love making reading a fun and positive experience for families.”

-Nearly 150 children have started on their 1,000 books, and nearly one-third have completed the first 100.
-Families can sign up at any of the five Elkhart Public Library locations or on the form below and for record keeping, kids get to fill in stickers of friendly sea creatures in a booklet.
+Families can sign up at any of the five Elkhart Public Library locations or with the form on this page.
+For record keeping, kids get to fill in friendly sea creatures in a booklet and growth chart.

-“I hope to see more and more families participate and continue expanding the program,” McLean says, “by taking it to partnering organizations to reach families who might not be coming to the library right now.”
+“I hope to see more and more families participate.
+We want to continue expanding the program,” McLean says.
+“We want to reach families who might not be coming to the library right now.”